-Boniface Osujaki: FIELD RESEARCH ASSISTANT Boniface joined WCS in 2012 as a field officer to supervise the Village Game Scouts outside of Tarangire National Park.
+Boniface Osujaki: SENIOR RESEARCH ASSISTANT Boniface joined WCS in 2012 as a field officer to supervise the Village Game Scouts outside of Tarangire National Park.
 When he was a boy he took care of his family’s cattle and would see wildlife in the pastures that shared the grass with his livestock.
 He took an interest in studying wildlife and joined the College of African Wildlife Management at Mweka, graduating with a diploma in wildlife management.

 Dennis Minja: MANAGER SERENGETI CHEETAH PROJECTDennis has spent seven years to date working on big cats

 across the Maasai steppe heartland and Serengeti National Park.
 He is currently

 helping to monitor the cheetah population across the Serengeti ecosystem.
 He

 completed his Masters degree in Wildlife Management at Sokoine University of